SheetJS/sheetjs/README.md

 - When `header` is not specified, the conversion will automatically disambiguate header entries by affixing `_` and a count starting at `1`.
 For example, if three columns have header `foo` the output fields are `foo`, `foo_1`, `foo_2`
+- `null` values are returned when `raw` is true but are skipped when false.
+- If `defval` is not specified, null and undefined values are skipped normally.
+  If specified, all null and undefined points will be filled with `defval`

 `range` is expected to be one of: